Top 10 Used OCT for Glaucoma as a Screening Tool

 the tonometry test will require an individual to sit in an exam chair next to a slit lamp (special microscope).
 The ophthalmologist will then numb the eyes using eye drops, and the individual will be required to rest their chin and forehead on the slit lamp.
 And while leaning into the slit lamp, the eye specialist will use a tonometer to measure eye pressure.
 During this examination, the individual will experience a small puff of air but nothing painful.

-when performing the tonometry test, the first step involves numbing the eyes using eye drops.
-The eye specialist will then use the pachymetry device to measure the thickness of the cornea, which is known to predispose individuals to a higher risk of developing glaucoma.
+– when performing the tonometry test, the first step involves numbing the eyes using eye drops.
+The eye specialist will then use the pachymetry device to measure the cornea’s thickness, which is known to predispose individuals to a higher risk of developing glaucoma.

 when conducting this test, the specialist will first put eye drops into the eyes, dilating the pupils.
-And with a device with a light and a magnifying lens, he/she will examine the optic nerve to check for damage.
+With a device with a light and a magnifying lens, he/she will examine the optic nerve to check for damage.

 under this test, the ophthalmologist will put drops in the patient’s eyes to numb and dilate them.
 He/she will then place a special handheld contact lens on the patient’s eyes.
-The lens is usually designed with a mirror, enabling the specialist to view the inside of the eye from different angles.
+The lens is typically designed with a mirror, allowing the specialist to view the inside of the eye from various angles.
 The lens can show if the angle between the iris and the cornea is too wide, indicating the possibility of open-angle glaucoma.
 And if the angle is too narrow, it would be a possible sign of closed-angle glaucoma.

 How to Prepare For a Glaucoma Test

 If you have never done any eye test, it is not uncommon to wonder what might transpire.
-So what you need to know is that when your eyes are dilated, your vision may be blurred, and there are chances that you might become extra sensitive when exposed to both natural and artificial light.
+What you need to know is that when your eyes are dilated, your vision may become blurred, and you may become more sensitive to both natural and artificial light.
 This particular condition might persist for a few hours, and the severity will vary from person to person.

-So to be safe and protect your eyes from bright light, you might want to invest in sunglasses, which you will put on after your appointment with the ophthalmologist.
-Most importantly, you might not be able to take yourself back home, and as such, you should bring along a company that will drive you back home because your vision will be too impaired to enable you to drive safely.
+To be safe and protect your eyes from bright light, consider investing in sunglasses, which you can wear after your appointment with the ophthalmologist.
+Most importantly, you may not be able to drive yourself back home, and as such, you should bring along a company that will drive you back home, because your vision will be too impaired to enable you to drive safely.

 Are there any risks associated with the Glaucoma Test?

-Can the Damage Cause By Glaucoma Be Reverse?
+Can the Damage Caused By Glaucoma Be Reversed?

 No, the damage caused by glaucoma cannot be reversed, which means the condition will be permanent.
 However, further damage can be halted through surgery and the prescribed medicine.